extremecoder/quantum-hub/services/shared/database/README.md

    - Test the migration in both directions (up/down)
    - Document breaking changes

+6. **URL and Long Text Fields**: All URL fields and fields that might contain long text use the `Text` type instead of `String(255)` to avoid truncation:
+   - This includes API endpoints, repository URLs, documentation URLs, and API keys
+   - The `Text` type in PostgreSQL can store strings of unlimited length
+   - Use `Text` type for any field that might contain URLs, long descriptions, or other potentially long strings

 ## Backup and Recovery

 For local development, you can create database backups using: